hkmztrk/LigandCentricNetworks/README.md

 Output
 -------

-Outputs of the code are six different text files each containing a network, which are:
+Outputs of the code are six different text files each containing a network table, w therefore they can be easily imported into Cytoscape.

 	1 "ide_unw.txt", unweighted identity